by Dan Kennedy, Kumveka Executive Director. He's helped dozens of ministries develop strong taglines.

 A compelling promise with the proofs to back it up.

 Technically, there are a litany of requirements, but the big ones I would press upon you are being:

-- Accessible vs. accurate.
-Keep what your audience front and center.
+Accessible vs. accurate.
+Keep what your audience needs front and center.
 (Check out Made to Stick by Chip Heath and Dan Heath for more on this concept.)